Pillai Nila

 Pillai Nilla is a 1985 Indian Tamil-language psychological horror film directed by Manobala, produced and written by P. Kalaimani.
 The film stars Mohan, Radhika, Jaishankar, Nalini, and Baby Shalini.
 It was released on 14 April 1985 and emerged a commercial success.

 Plot

-Dolly is the young sister of a widowed rich man named David.
-She falls in love with Mohan, who studies at her university.
-Before she tries to express her love, she suddenly flies abroad for an office matter.
-Meanwhile, in India, Mohan's mother arranges his marriage with his cousin Bhuvana, and he marries her.
-When Dolly returns from abroad on her birthday, she expresses her love to Mohan, but he rejects her because his wife is pregnant.
-Dolly's obsession causes her to commit suicide in front of him at the hospital.
-At the same time, as his wife is giving birth.
-Their daughter, Shalini, is imbued with Dolly's evil spirit as Dolly takes revenge.
-What happens next is the rest of the story.
+Dolli is the spoilt young sister of a widowed rich man named David.
+She goes to the extent of buying the college where is a student, just because the Principal reprimands her, and fires the Principal.
+She falls in love with Mohan, who is a student in a college she owns.
+Before she tries to express her love, she suddenly flies abroad for business.
+Meanwhile, in India, Mohan's mother gets him married to his cousin Bhuvana.
+When Dolli returns from abroad on her birthday, she expresses her love to Mohan, but he rejects her because his wife is pregnant.
+Dolli tries to convince Mohan and his mom to nullify his marriage to Bhuvana and accept her instead.
+They both refuse despite Dolli promising them lot of money in return.
+Dejected, Dolli commits suicide in front of Mohan's eyes.
+Bhuvana gives birth at the same time.
+David swears to kill the person who refused to accept Dolli.

+Years later, Mohan realizes his daughter Shalini is haunted by Dolli's spirit.
+He gets her evaluated by a psychiatrist, but nothing useful comes out of it.
+First, Dolli's spirit tries to strangle Mohan's mother through Shalini, but Mohan saves his mom.
+Based on the psychiatrist's advice, he sends his mother to their native village, but Shalini also goes with her.
+Mohan finds this out a little late and chases their train but Shalini/Dolli kills his mom by pushing her from the train.